County Meath Ireland · Co. Meath · Longwood Save · Share

 By car

-Dublin to Longwood is 75 minutes west on the M4 and M6.
-The village is not well signposted.
+Dublin to Longwood is about an hour, west on the M4 then south on the R160 from near Enfield.
+Fifteen kilometres south of Trim on the same R160.
+The village is not heavily signposted.

 By bus